anderkve/FYS3150/_sources/book/projects/project2.md

 - takes an Armadillo matrix as input
 - takes *references* to two integers as input
 - identifies the largest off-diagonal element in the matrix (under the assumption of a symmetric matrix)
-- writes the matrix indices for this element to the two integer elements
+- writes the matrix indices for this element to the two integer references
 - returns the value of this matrix element

 A simple function signature could then be